 A few things to consider

-Before we get into the details of what to pack for a RTW trip, let’s get a few basics out of the way.
-Packing for a RTW trip doesn’t have to be as difficult as people make it out to be.
+Before we get into the details of what to pack for your trip, let’s get a few basics out of the way.
+Packing for a big trip like this doesn’t have to be as difficult as people make it out to be.
 I honestly pack virtually the same for a one week trip as I do for a year-long one – you don’t need nearly as much as you think.
 Here are a few basic tips and ideas to keep in mind when first contemplating your packing list.

-- Weather is the most important thing to consider when packing for a RTW trip.
-When thinking of where to go on a RTW trip, many people like to follow summer around the world.
+- Weather is the most important thing to consider when packing for a long trip.
+When thinking of where to go on your trip, many people like to follow summer around the world.
 Sunshine, long days, and nice weather are always appealing, but only dealing with warm weather helps immensely with packing.
 No one wants to bring a heavy, winter coat with them around the world, as it takes up tons of space and can be heavy and cumbersome.

 - Even if you do decide to go to locations with colder climates, layering is a better option than bringing your 8 pound winter coat.
 Thermals and moisture-wicking shirts are key, along with good, wool socks and sturdy shoes.
 With layers you can get by with a light, waterproof rain jacket, a hat, scarf, and some gloves.